Cache HTTP Error Responses

 Max-ageSet the maximum time that cached objects can remain in the cache.
 A setting of 0 means no-cache, which forces revalidation before serving the content.
 Be aware that no-cache can cause a large increase in traffic to the origin in circumstances where that would be counterproductive (for example, when the origin is returning 500 errors).

-Preserve Stale ObjectsWhen enabled, edge servers keep and serve stale cached objects when serving responses with status codes 400, 500, 502, 503, and 504, so that end-user clients can access content during transient errors without re-fetching and re-caching content from the origin.
+Preserve Stale ObjectsBy default, edge servers keep and serve stale cached objects when receiving status codes 500, 502, 503, and 504 from the origin server, so that end-user clients can access content during transient errors without re-fetching and re-caching content from the origin.
+Disable this option to evict the stale object in cache and negatively cache the error instead.

 Avoid cache poisoning attacks

-A cache poisoning attack happens when false information is included in a DNS cache.
-A query to that DNS returns an incorrect response and end-users are directed to the wrong site or app.
+A cache poisoning attack happens when false information is included in a cache, such as Akamai's cache.
+A query to that cache returns an incorrect response, for example an incorrect page or default error page.

 To avoid this problem: